StartupShell/web-2017/_posts/2017-08-15-giving-tuesday-2017.md

 presscontactname: "Nicholas Bentley"
 presscontactemail: "nicholas@startupshell.org"
 presscontactphone: "(206) 673-2979 x8"
-subtitle: "#GivingTuesday is a national movement to encourage charitable giving after the busiest shopping day of the year."
+subtitle: "#GivingTuesday is a national movement to encourage charitable giving after the busiest shopping weekend of the year."
 ---

-__COLLEGE PARK, Md.__ - Startup Shell announced today its participation in the #GivingTuesday campaign for the first time.
-Giving Tuesday is a national movement to encourage charitable giving after the busiest shopping day of the year, Black Friday.
+__COLLEGE PARK, Md.__ - Startup Shell announced today its participation in the #GivingTuesday movement for the first time.
+Giving Tuesday is a national movement to encourage charitable giving after the busiest shopping weekend of the year, Black Friday & Cyber Monday.
 Non profits across the nation and the world will participate in #GivingTuesday 2017.
+Read more about the #GivingTuesday movement here: [https://www.givingtuesday.org/](https://www.givingtuesday.org/).

 __Matching Program__ - Any contribution to Startup Shell on #GivingTuesday will be matched by Brendan Iribe up to a total of $10,000.
 Visit [https://startupshell.org/donate/iribe-matching-program](https://startupshell.org/donate/iribe-matching-program) to support Startup Shell's mission by making a _tax-deductible_ donation.